Alessandro727/OLAP-on-Modern-Chiplet-Based-CPUs/README.md

-# Towards NUMA-Aware Distributed Query Engines
+# OLAP on Modern Chiplet-Based Processors
 <a name="readme-top"></a>

 Systematic experimental study and investigation of the efficiency of resource utilisation by distributed query engines.

-The code and scripts provided allow the replication of the experiments shown in the 'Towards NUMA-Aware Distributed Query Engines' paper currently under review for ICDE2023.
+The code and scripts provided allow the replication of the experiments shown in the 'OLAP on Modern Chiplet-Based Processors' paper currently under review for VLDB2024.

 ## Getting Started